AdobeDocs/marketo.en/help/marketo/product-docs/administration/tags/create-a-program-channel.md

 >
 >**Deep Dive**
 >
->Learn more about&nbsp; [programs](http://docs.marketo.com/display/docs/programs), the most important element in Marketo.
+>Learn more about  [programs](http://docs.marketo.com/display/docs/programs), the most important element in Marketo.

 1. Under the **Admin** section, click **Tags**.